marsiekiera/YHB/README.md

 ## Installation

+Download the repository and use on of the below method

+### 1. Using the docker

 You need [docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/).

-Clone the repository and enter the following commands:
+In the repository location enter the following commands in linux terminal:
 ```bash
 cd flask
 ```